In Montgomery, council structure and property taxes are on the ballot this fall

 Question D calls for the county to be divided into nine, rather than five, districts and to have all members of the council elected by district, eliminating the four at-large seats.

 Nine Districts for MoCo, the citizen group behind this measure, says the change would improve geographic representation on the council.
 The group notes seven out of nine sitting council members live in the Silver Spring or Bethesda areas.
-Council President Sidney Katz (D-District 3) lives in Gaithersburg, and Council member Craig Rice (D-District 2) lives in Germantown.
+Council President Sidney Katz (D-District 3) lives in Gaithersburg, and Council member Craig Rice (D-District 2) lives in Darnestown.

 Critics of the measure say eliminating at-large candidates, who are meant to represent all county residents, would reduce the number of council members that residents get to vote for from five to one and lead to parochialism on the dais.